inisqbd3189374/note/README.md

 3. Comment your code, but make the comments unnecessary by using descriptive variable names and structuring your code well.
 4. Test your code thoroughly.
 5. Continuously learn and adapt to new technologies and best practices.

+# 2024-01-31
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Remember that it's not just about today's functionality, but also about how your code will impact tomorrow's project evolution and the developers who will work with it.
+Code should be expressive and concise; avoid unnecessary complexity whenever possible.
+And remember, a well-structured program is often a solution to multiple problems."

+In essence, this quote from Leonardo da Vinci resonates in programming as it emphasizes that writing simple, elegant code is a hallmark of a skilled programmer.
+It's about striking the balance between solving complex problems and creating solutions that are comprehensible and adaptable over time.